Captain Barbell: 2011 TV series

 The TV series was remade in 2011 with Richard being the same Captain Barbell, not as a young boy but rather as a man.
 His wife, Leah (Rhian Ramos) died and the main plot involves the sudden appearance of the superhero (the five-year time gap between the two series suggests a disappearance of Captain Barbell, probably to attend to his new wife back then).

+Cameos

+Captain Barbell briefly appears in the 1994 fantasy comedy film Ang Pagbabalik ni Pedro Penduko, when Abraham (Chiquito), a collector, wields a barbell that transforms him into the superhero (played by Andrew E.) and helps the titular character fight the antagonists.

 Plot

 In every version of the story, major changes in the story plot are applied, but the core story remains the same.
 Enteng, a poor, wimpy and skinny but kindhearted boy always gets bullied by other people because he is undersized and easy to pick on.
 He tries to practice weight training and exercise to improve his physique, but his poor status prevents him to do it properly.
 He ends up buying (or finding in other versions) an old, secondhand and rusty barbell for him to practice on.
 He later discovers that the Barbell contains hidden powers, when he lifts it in one hand and shouts the name "Captain Barbell", he transforms to Captain Barbell, a superhero possessing invulnerability, super strength, x-ray vision, incredible speed and the power of flight.
 With his newfound powers, he fights evil forces and protects the weak and helpless.

 In the 2006 TV series, Captain Barbell is shown to have a weakness: Exposure to the element, Askobar.